ahrefs/ahrefs-mcp-server/README.md

 > [!NOTE]
-> This repository is for the **local Ahrefs MCP server**.
+> This repository is for the **local Ahrefs MCP server** which works with API v3 keys only.
+It DO NOT work with MCP keys.
 We've also released a **remote Ahrefs MCP server**, which doesn't require local setup and works directly in popular AI tools.
 >
 > Learn more here: [Remote MCP server documentation](https://docs.ahrefs.com/docs/mcp/reference/introduction)